hellocodeco/exist-api-docs/docs/reference/object_types.md

 We use **client** to refer an application with OAuth2 client credentials.
 A client which writes data to attributes is termed a **service**.

-## List of attributes
+## List of attribute templates

-All attributes we currently support.
+All the "official" attributes we currently support.
+Templated attributes are treated differently because we "understand" them — they receive their own insights, individual wording for correlations, and so on.
+You should prefer them over custom attributes where possible.

 The group an attribute belongs to may change in future, but attribute names should be considered stable.

-Remember all data should be sent, and is stored and returned, in metric units.
+Remember all data must be sent, and is stored and returned, in metric units.
 Imperial conversion should occur when rendering as required.

 See [attribute definition](#attributes).